MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-model-papp.md

 > - This capability may not be available in your region yet.
 >
 > - This capability may be subject to usage limits or capacity throttling.
->
-> - This capability is in gated preview.
-You need to apply for consideration to take part in the trial.
-[Apply for the limited preview](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR2LogRPRiTJDo1Rd8KnmcFRUMzlLTDZVQlJKSzNIWkVCMzE0VDFYVzk2QS4u).

 ## Add an AI model as a data source